Hendra Virus (HeV)

 What happens if my horse is confirmed HeV positive?

-If your horse tests positive to HeV your local veterinarian will work with the Department of Primary Industries Victoria to manage the situation.
+If your horse tests positive to HeV your local veterinarian will work with the Department of Environment and Primary Industries Victoria to manage the situation.

-Once DPI has sufficient evidence to suggest that no other horses have been infected with HeV, the quarantine will be lifted.
+Once DEPI has sufficient evidence to suggest that no other horses have been infected with HeV, the quarantine will be lifted.

 What happens to my HeV positive horse?